jocoso/Trimurti/Style.md

 **I want to** be able to go online and visit the blog, **So that I** can see an empty website.

-#### Acceptance Criteria:
+### Acceptance Criteria:
-> - Page can be accessed online using an url
+> - Page can be accessed online using an url.
-> - Render can successfully communicate with github and access the repository
+> - Render can successfully communicate with github and access the repository.
-> - The user will see a title render by handlebars and styled with tailwind
+> - The user will see a title render by handlebars and styled with tailwind.
-> - The user will be able to go to the website using an url on any device
+> - The user will be able to go to the website using an url on any device.

-#### Task Completion Criteria:
+### Task Completion Criteria:
 **Dependencies:**
 - Ensuring all dependencies needed such as express, express handlebars, pg, and tailwind css are installed and properly running.